Johns Hopkins Children's Center: Awards

 Johns Hopkins Children's Center is regularly regarded as a national leader in pediatrics.

 Through their affiliation with Johns Hopkins Hospital, JHCC has been recognized by the American Nursing Association as a Magnet hospital for the years 2003, 2008, 2013, 2018.

-Parents Magazine has ranked the hospital as one if the best 20 best children's hospitals in the country in their top 20 pediatric technology and innovations rankings.
+Parents Magazine has ranked the hospital as one of the best 20 best children's hospitals in the country in their top 20 pediatric technology and innovations rankings.

 As of 2021 Johns Hopkins Children's Center has placed nationally in all 10 ranked pediatric specialties on U.S. News & World Report: Best Children's Hospital rankings.

 Patient care units

 The hospital offers a few different units for infants, children, teens, and young adults age 0-21 based on age or diagnosis.